Who is the developer of Stonehurst, exactly?

 With the upcoming public hearing (Tuesday, April 25) about the proposed development at the Stonehurst property, this is a good time to take a closer look at the developer.
 Who is he?
 What is his track record?

-Pacific Ray Construction Inc. does, but it is curious.
+The other one, a construction company, does have a website, but it is curious.
 It does not give the name of the developer, only a phone number and an email address.
 No address or location of an office, no information on who works for the company or how long it has been in business.
 No pictures of a CEO, no smiling employees with short bio’s, no mention of professional affiliations of the company.

 The elusive house